 Glass Block Installation

 Instead of building glass block windows and screens from scratch, pre-fabricated kits make the job easier.
 Installing glass block in your bathroom or even exterior can be a frustrating project because the material is so heavy and requires a precise opening (glass block cannot be cut).

-Why can't you just use plain old mortar?
-Because brick mortar has high water content, and this water gets "pulled away" by capillary action by the porous brick.
+Regular brick mortar cannot be used because it has high water content, and this water gets pulled away by capillary action by the porous brick.
 Glass is not porous and so will not pull the water away.
 Glass block mortar is drier than brick mortar.